Goldenglow1427/Gamemaker-2-Projects/Magician Adventure/datafiles/Monster Design Worksheet.md

-- 影哨之魂
+- 影哨之魂【Control】

-  HP: 10	ATK: 0	RES: 10	TAUNT: -10~3	RARE: 3
+  HP: 10	ATK: 10	RES: 10	TAUNT: -10~3	RARE: 3

-  Skill A (2) - Let the enemy with the least HP gains `50% ENFEEBLENESS`;
+  Skill A (2) - Let the enemy with the **least HP percentage** gains `60% ENFEEBLENESS`;

   Skill B (3) - Sacrifices this soul: deals `10 DMG` to all enemies, and stuns them for 1 round;

+  Talent - When this unit is on battlefield: friendly members gain `20% physical dodge` and `20% art dodge`;

-- 参天神树之魂
+- 参天神树之魂【Recovery】

   HP: 80	ATK: 20	RES: 20	TAUNT: 30~3	RARE: 3